lasithagt/kuka-gazebo/README.md

 # kuka-iiwa
 This includes all the plugins required to run the KUKA as well the Gazebo.
 A fork from iiwa-stack.
 Customized and added some functions

-## Steps to run the code
-- _Build the package (iiwa-stack) using catkin build (either install orocos-kdl dependancy using 'sudo apt-get install orocos-kdl' or build from source)
-- _Run gazebo launch file by roslaunch iiwa-gazebo iiwa-gazbo.launch

-## Gazebo functionality
-- _Currently gazebo is in velocity mode
-- _Example code is provided in